11 Biggest Content Marketing Mistakes I See People Make (Yes, Even You!)

 This entire process was so effective (and well-documented) that he gained 1000 subscribers in one month solely by answering questions on Reddit.
 Impressive, right?

-Mistake #2: Content equals blog posts
+Content marketing mistake #2: Content equals blog posts

 ‘Content is king’ right?
 An old phrase that still rings true, as long as you are not just talking about any old content.
 Variety is the new king of kings.